-Net Zero Whole Life Carbon Roadmap
+Net Zero Whole Life Carbon Roadmap Project

 UKGBC is one of several European GBCs developing national whole life carbon roadmaps under the #BuildingLife project.
 The roadmaps aims to build a common vision and agreed actions for achieving net zero carbon in the construction, operation and demolition of buildings and infrastructure, building on the action pathways for operational energy and embodied carbon developed by WorldGBC and forming the Whole Life Carbon Vision.

-The roadmap will cover the entire building life cycle and include all building types as well as infrastructure.
-Critically, this will be an industry-led, consensus-based process, developed in consultation with market stakeholders and policymakers and launched with industry, and potentially national and local Government backing.
-The roadmap is central to UKGBC’s COP26 advocacy and will be launched at the COP26 conference in Glasgow in November 2021.
+The roadmap covers the entire building life cycle and includes all building types as well as infrastructure.
+Critically, the development of the Roadmap was an industry-led, consensus-based process, developed in consultation with market stakeholders and policymakers and launched with industry.
+The roadmap was central to UKGBC’s COP26 advocacy and was launched at the COP26 conference in Glasgow in November 2021.

 For more information about the project, you can access the slide deck from the December 11th, 2020, project launch event.